US-listed · NASDAQ · FIF-eligible (above NZ$50K)

 SOXX is the US-listed ticker for iShares Semiconductor ETF, issued by iShares.
 Tracks the PHLX SOX Semiconductor Sector Index — ~30 US-listed semiconductor companies. iShares alternative to SMH; slightly different index methodology.
 TER is 0.35% per year, with a trailing 12-month distribution yield of approximately 0.8%.
 Distributions are paid quarterly.

-Where can I buy SOXX from New Zealand?
+Where to buy SOXX from New Zealand

-NZ tax
+NZ tax treatment

 How is SOXX taxed for NZ investors?